-Lightweight Hammer Forged Barrel, Midlength, .750 Gas Journal w/alignment notch
+Lightweight Hammer Forged Barrel, Midlength, .750 Gas Journal w/alignment notch for use with our TABBED gas blocks (non-tabbed gas blocks will still work.)

 Cold Hammer Forged Barrels